 - Tweet on sending invitations – be high touch!

-- Tweet on finding your people (helpful for assembling the network to start a Fractal-like thing)
+- Tweet on finding your people (helpful for assembling the network to start a fractal)

 - Ones and Tens